 I do have a few select dealers that carry my ukulele books.

 For a twenty year stretch starting in my 30s I was a very competitive racewalker.
 Even had a national master's 20km track record and was 1996 New Jersey Racewalker of the Year.
-I have won many national age group medals and a few open national medals with my best finish of 2nd place overall in the USATF National 40km Walk as well as a top 30 time of the year in the 20km walk.
+I have won many national age group medals and a few open national medals with my best finish of 2nd place overall in the USATF National 40km Walk ( 24.6 miles ).
+As well as a top 30 overall time of the year in the 20km walk.
 A long time member of the Shore AC.

 Here is my Racewalking section that I originally hosted on my CurtSheller.com site.
 Racewalking has been such a big part of my adult life I've included my racewalking site here of historical or hysterical reasons - all depending on how you look at the sport.
 It seems I'm drawn to non-mainstream, fringe activities ( jazz guitar, ukulele, racewalking ).

 “I fear not the man who has practiced 10,000 kicks once, but I fear the man who had practiced one kick 10,000 times.” ― Bruce Lee

 My Introduction (Re-introduction) to Ukulele

 After a brief introduction to the ukulele in 1978 by two distant uncles at a family reunion, I rediscovered the ukulele in 2003.

 Finding limited material for intermediate and advanced ukulele players, I have authored over 30 books for ukulele players.
 I have performed and presented workshops and clinics at various ukulele festival across the USA from New York to LA.